Sheikh Radwan: Modern era

-In 1971, the Israeli government pursued a large scale resettlement scheme in order to control the refugee population and prevent militant activism.
+In 1971, the Israeli government pursued a large scale resettlement scheme in order to control the refugee population and prevent separatist violence.
 The idea was to move refugees to better housing so camp areas could be redeveloped and improved.
 The plan was part of 9 relocation schemes within the Gaza Strip, parts of nearby al-Shati camp were bulldozed and a housing project in Sheikh Radwan was initiated.
 Initially, refugee migration to Sheikh Radwan was involuntary since Israeli authorities demolished over 2,000 shelters in the camps to widen the roads for "security reasons" and denied permits for the residents to rebuild their houses.
 About 8,000 refugees moved into the housing projects of Sheikh Radwan.
 The United Nations Relief and Works Agency and the Palestine Liberation Organization were vociferous in their opposition to the Israeli action, saying it was forced resettlement.
 After the start of the First Intifada, Sheikh Radwan was the most consistently active areas in Gaza.

-On 13 May 1989, Mohammad al-Adra, aged 24, was killed by Israeli soldiers, shot in chest and head.
-Three months later Defence Minister Yitzhak Rabin informed a member of Knesset that there was no investigation of the incident by the Military Police Investigators.

 Hamas secretary-general Abdel Aziz al-Rantisi was assassinated in Sheikh Radwan on 17 April 2004 after an Israeli Apache gunship fired on his vehicle.
 One of Rantisi's sons and two bodyguards were also killed.
 On 3 October 2005, armed members of Hamas assaulted the Palestinian police station in Sheikh Radwan which ended in the death of Hayam Mohammed Nassar, 30, as she stood on the patio of an adjacent balcony.
 Members of the Fatah controlled al-Aqsa Martyrs Brigades arrived to defend the police station, and the Hamas militiamen subsequently withdrew.
 Since the take-over of the Gaza Strip by Hamas in 2007, Sheikh Radwan has been considered a stronghold for the organization.
 On 17 May 2007 Israel unsuccessfully targeted a senior Hamas member in the district, killing a militant and injuring eight others instead.
 During the 2008–2009 Israel–Gaza conflict, an Israeli airstrike against a house in Sheikh Radwan left three civilians dead and 25 injured.
 The cemetery was closed down during the conflict due to the lack of vacant burial places, and thirty graves were destroyed after an Israeli missile struck the cemetery.

+During the Gaza war, the neighborhood was subjected to heavy bombing by Israel, resulting in "unprecedented destruction", including the destruction of homes, mosques, and public areas.

+In August 2024, it was reported that the Sheikh Radwan Lagoon had become polluted by sewage and stagnant rainwater as the result of the area's sanitation systems being damaged by the Gaza war.
+The lack of infrastructure had led to increase in water-born disease, including polio, hepatitis A, and cholera, and skin infections.
+The United Nations established vaccination clinic in Sheikh Radwan in November 2024 to distribute the polio vaccine to Palestinian children.
+The clinic was bombed a few hours after opening, injuring two adults and four children.
+The Israel Defense Forces and Hamas both denied responsibility for the attack.